 What are some of his other career highlights?

-Aslan Karatsev has three Challenger titles, two of which came in the last year: He won his first Challenger in Kazan in 2015, then won two last year at Prague and Ostrava in 2020, which made him one of the most successful players on the secondary circuit when he resumed the post-containment circuit in July 2020.
+Aslan Karatsev has three ATP Challenger titles, two of which came in 2020.
+He won his first Challenger in Kazan in 2015, then won two last year at Prague and Ostrava in 2020, which made him one of the most successful players on the secondary circuit when he resumed the post-containment circuit in July 2020.
 He has also won 10 titles in Futures.

 What are his hobbies?